CollabCodeTech/content-to-social-media/posts/day-001/how-to-setup-eslint-and-prettier-on-node.md

     res.send({ hello: "World" }));
     app.listen(PORT)

-This code, in a nutshell, creates a *restify* server on port 5000 that responds to the route / with { hello: "Word" } in the JSON format.
+This code, in a nutshell, creates a *restify* server on port 5000 that responds to the route `/` with `{ hello: "World" }` in the JSON format.
 Be aware that the code is not indented and is totally unformatted.
-It is intentional, as further, I show how to fix it using **ESLint** and **Prettier.**
+It is intentional, as further, I show how to fix it using **ESLint** and **Prettier**.

 At last, start a node process passing *index.js* as an argument: